Science Together

 Healthy Food.
 Healthy community.
 Healthy planet.

-The cost-of-living crisis has exacerbated access to healthy diets and hit vulnerable communities the hardest.
+The cost of living crisis has exacerbated access to healthy diets and hit vulnerable communities the hardest.

 Working with Science Together researchers, the group is co-designing a digital community platform to help improve access to healthier and more sustainable diets for Oxfordshire communities.